+The sole criterion is quality of activity including keeping current in one's field within each of the five categories listed below.
 The contractual categories are listed in order of priority.
 The P&T Committee's recommendation is based solely on the quality of activities in each category.
 A fact of life: there are many more candidates than there are persons promoted.

-(1) Professional Effectiveness Quality of Counseling and Keeping Current in the Field:
+(1) Load Credit Activity, e.g. one or more of the following: Quality of Teaching and Keeping Current in the Field

-• Indicate variety of counseling techniques used and breadth of your proficiency.

-Highlight evidence that you use current developments in the counseling field.
-Cite conferences in which you participated that presented topics or developed materials directly related to your counseling.
+- Indicate variety of courses taught and breadth of your proficiency. - If you developed a course, include the course outline and rationale. - Highlight evidence that you use current developments in the field in your classroom teaching.
+Cite conferences in which you participated that presented topics or developed materials directly related to your teaching.
+Course bibliographies could be used as evidence of keeping abreast of your field, as could revised course outlines, new course proposals, etc.